-When we are moving away, most of the time, we are diving into the unknown with the hope that everything will fall into place eventually.
-If you have decided on Liverpool to be your new home, then, it’s important to take a moment and think about what your options are.
+When we are moving away, we often dive into the unknown, hoping that everything will fall into place eventually.
+Especially if it is our first-ever relocation.
+If you have decided on Liverpool as your new home, then it’s important to take a moment and think about your options.

-Many people recommend the south of the city that is filled with many areas, rich in trees, parks, and overall family tranquillity.
+Many people recommend the south of the city, which is filled with many areas rich in trees, parks, and overall family tranquillity.
 However, everyone is searching for a different thing.

 So, whether you are:

 This area is very comfortably placed close to the centre (20 minutes away), the beach and the countryside!
 You get the best of all three worlds.
-It also has a lot of popular private schools and it’s often praised for the variety of activities people of all ages can engage in.
-The town is full of pubs and restaurants, parks, theatres, shops, sports centres, clubs and offers plenty of other low-cost fun activities.
-Crosby is one of the oldest and most historical regions of Liverpool, so it’s naturally filled with a lot of impressive properties.
+It also has a lot of popular private schools, and it’s often praised for the variety of activities people of all ages can engage in.
+The town is full of pubs, restaurants, parks, theatres, shops, sports centres, and clubs and offers plenty of other low-cost fun activities.
+Crosby is one of Liverpool’s oldest and most historical regions, so it’s naturally filled with many impressive properties.
 The average price for a house is around £271,232.

-Considered to be one of the best places to live in the UK in general, Aigburth can be classified as a more villagey, boho type of area.
-This is where people can enjoy craft markets, birds chirping in the parks and overall peaceful life, while still being well connected to the rest of the region.
-There is a station that goes to Liverpool Moorfields every 10/15 minutes and many other bus lines that you can use, as well.
-There are a couple of good schools, as well, so if you are a family person, you shouldn’t worry about your kids’ education.
+Considered to be one of the best places to live in the UK, Aigburth can be considered a more villagey, boho type of area.
+This is where people can enjoy craft markets, birds chirping in the parks and overall peaceful life while still being well connected to the rest of the region.
+There is a station that goes to Liverpool Moorfields every 10/15 minutes and many other bus lines that you can use.
+There are a couple of good schools, too, so if you are a family person, you shouldn’t worry about your kids’ education.

-Due to the high demand in recent years, a lot of grand Victorian houses have been turned into flats in order to fit more people but there are still plenty of properties that you can buy.
-An average 3 bedroom semi-detached house is around £325,000.
+Due to the high demand in recent years, many grand Victorian houses have been turned into flats to fit more people, but there are still plenty of properties you can buy.
+An average 3-bedroom semi-detached house is around £325,000.

-Allerton is located 3 miles southeast from Liverpool city centre and it looks like everything is centred around its main street Allerton Road.
+Allerton is located 3 miles southeast of Liverpool city centre, and it looks like everything is centred around its main street Allerton Road.
 This road is filled with high-rated restaurants, small pubs, bookstores and many small craft stores.

-Allerton has a lot of prestigious large houses in the Calderstones Park area, which offers a number of sites and activities for all ages, such as a botanical garden, a playground, places of historical interest and a lovely lake.
-For people with children, there are many well-rated schools with the most popular ones being Much Woolton Catholic Primary School, Carleton House Preparatory School and Beechenhurst School.
+Allerton has a lot of prestigious large houses in the Calderstones Park area, which offers several sites and activities for all ages, such as a botanical garden, a playground, places of historical interest and a lovely lake.
+There are many well-rated schools for people with children, the most popular ones being Much Woolton Catholic Primary School, Carleton House Preparatory School and Beechenhurst School.

 There is also a major bus stop with lines to the city centre, Liverpool John Lennon Airport and neighbouring boroughs.

 You might have noticed that most good and recommended places are located in the South of Liverpool.
 This is because the North actually has predominantly more dangerous, rougher and poorer areas that people need to be careful around.
-This may be based on statistics, of course, and opinions of people who live in the South.
-However, we cannot ignore those statistics that rate places like Kirby, Walton, Everton, Kirkdale, Vauxhall and more to be towns with a higher crime rate.
+This may be based on statistics, of course, and the opinions of people who live in the South.
+However, we cannot ignore those statistics that rate places like:

 However, we feel the need to mention that Liverpool is a very popular area, with thousands of people passing through each day.
-Taking into account all the shops and licensed businesses, the numbers mentioned above are actually not that high.
-The Liverpool police force works each day with the goal of lowering the number of those reports even more and if one is careful enough, no street is that dangerous.
+Considering all the shops and licensed businesses, the above numbers are not very high.
+The Liverpool police force works each day to lower the number of those reports even more, and if one is careful enough, no street is that dangerous.

 We hope you found this article about the best places to live in Liverpool enjoyable and most of all useful.
 You can share your topic related experiences in the comment section below!